-The objectives of the MS program in Speech-Language Pathology are derived from the 2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology and can be accessed at the following website: https://www.asha.org/certification/2020-slp-certification-standards/.
+The objectives of the MS program in Speech-Language Pathology are derived from the 2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology and can be accessed at the following website: 2020 Certification Standards in Speech-Language Pathology (asha.org).
 Each student is responsible for understanding what knowledge and skills are required to apply to ASHA for certification.
 Upon completion of the program requirements, graduates will:

 - 1. Demonstrate knowledge of typical development as well as disorders of communication and swallowing. - 2.
-Manage clinical cases by applying principles of prevention, assessment, intervention, and evidence-based practice, and by analyzing data to make appropriate clinical decisions. - 3.
+Manage clinical cases by applying principles of prevention, assessment, intervention, and evidencebased practice, and by analyzing data to make appropriate clinical decisions. - 3.
 Collaborate and communicate effectively with a diverse range of clients, families, supervisors, and other healthcare professionals both orally and in writing. - 4.
 Understand and demonstrate professional and ethical conduct in clinical practice.